Best Pre-Med Majors to Consider

 What Makes a Good Pre-Med Major?

-So, how do you decide what pre-med major is right for you?
+So, how do you decide what the best pre-med major is for you?
 First, it's important to focus on gaining a strong foundation of related scientific knowledge.
 The majority of medical schools require that applicants have taken specific courses in biology, chemistry, math, and physics.
 It is also important to take your time in building knowledge in these areas so that you can understand the concepts more deeply and be well-prepared for the rigors of medical school classes, as well as your MCAT exam.

 In addition to course content, take into consideration your own interests and goals.
 Keep an eye out for opportunities beyond the classroom such as research, clinical research for pre-med students, and community service activities – these are all beneficial in terms of gaining real-world experience and demonstrating your commitment to a career in medicine.